 In Guyana, the Congress started discussions and public consultations on abortions and maternal health in 1971.
 The next few decades were fraught with initiatives and setbacks on the topic, until finally, in 1995, the English-speaking country approved the second most progressive abortion law in the Caribbean, behind only the Cuban law.

-In Antigua and Barbuda, changes in abortion law may be happening right now.
+In Antigua and Barbuda, one of five Caribbean citizenship by investment countries, changes in abortion law may be happening right now.
 The Parliament has announced a meeting in July 2022 to discuss changes in the abortion law.
 The current legislation has been the same since 1895, and at the moment the procedure is illegal, but no one is prosecuted for abortions.
 In this situation, the main benefits of changing the law will be the reduction of unsafe procedures, as women will be able to interrupt the pregnancy in safe conditions.

 The strongest argument used by all campaigners for the legalization of abortion is that, whatever the law mandates, abortions do happen.
 In the Caribbean, the prohibition of abortion affects only the less financially secure women, who can’t pay for private procedures.
 These procedures happen more or less in the open, with doctors and clinics available for those who can pay.